Scotland's Best B&Bs

 This Victorian town house was built in 1876 as the Manse (Minister's house) for the adjoining church.
 Your hosts can also tell you about Scottish inventor David Theo Williamson who lived in the house in days gone by.
 The house has been lovingly restored and retains many original features over its 3 floors.

-There are 5 stylish bedrooms (3 double, 1 twin, 1 single) which have been individually designed with and quality furnishings and luxury en-suite facilities.
+There are 5 stylish bedrooms (3 double, 1 twin, 1 single) which have been individually designed with quality furnishings and luxury en-suite facilities with Scottish fine soaps.
 In the breakfast room, individual tables are laid with white cotton napery.
 You can choose from an extensive breakfast sideboard and a menu that offers freshly cooked Scottish produce taken to order including full Scottish breakfast, traditional porridge, local kippers (smoked herring) or fish cakes.
 Guests are welcome to relax in the large sitting room with a decorative ornate cornice.

 Private car parking is available to the rear of the house.
 Separate cycle storage is available on request.
 The street is well served by local buses to/from the city centre.
 Edinburgh Airport is also easily accessible by bus, tram or by taxi.